 Teeth whitening has become more popular in recent years as more products come onto the market.
 But many of these products can be quite expensive, leading people to look for cheaper remedies.

-The most affordable way to whiten teeth at home (and the remedy supported by the most significant body of research) is the main ingredient from most tooth-whitening products: hydrogen peroxide.
+The most affordable way to whiten teeth at home — and the remedy supported by the most significant body of research — is the main ingredient from most teeth-whitening products: hydrogen peroxide.

-But scientific studies suggest dilution is a good thing when it comes to using hydrogen peroxide for teeth whitening; concentrations that are too strong can damage the enamel, or outer coating, of your teeth.
+But studies suggest dilution is a good thing when it comes to using hydrogen peroxide for teeth whitening.
+Concentrations that are too strong can damage the enamel, or outer coating, of your teeth.

-This means if you’re using short, low-concentration treatments, you’ll have to perform more treatments in order to achieve your desired whiteness.
+This means if you’re using short, low-concentration treatments, you’ll have to perform more treatments to achieve your desired whiteness.

 - Mix equal amounts hydrogen peroxide with water, such as 1/2 cup to 1/2 cup.